 Although not used among Japanese people, you may also say “日本かぶれ (Japan かぶれ)” to indicate a “weeaboo”, a person who is obsessed with Japanese culture.

 Since he studied abroad in the U.K., he has been really かぶれてる (overly affected by the British culture)

 People who eat beef are 西洋かぶれ (overly affected by western cultures, western-phile).

-(notes): This is a once widely accepted thought in Japan at the beginning of Meiji era, 1800s.
+(note): This is said to have been a once widely accepted thought in Japan at the beginning of the Meiji era, 1800s.